SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 what define physics.

-But again, this refutes the nihilist thesis, because the very fact human civilization has proven capable of discovering the principle of physics (and so much more at higher levels of organization) implies again, we are highly significant creatures.
+But again, this refutes the nihilist thesis, because the very fact human civilization has proven capable of discovering the principles of physics (and so much more at higher levels of organization) implies again, we are highly significant creatures.
 Don't write us off you mad Adventists!